* Yum shares fall on shrinkage of sales in China

-Monsanto Co shares rose 3.2 percent to $99.05 after hitting a more than four-year high at $99.99.
-The world's largest seed company raised its earnings outlook for fiscal 2013 and posted strong first-quarter results.
+Monsanto Co shares rose 4 percent to $99.81 in premarket trading after the world's largest seed company raised its earnings outlook for fiscal 2013 and posted strong first-quarter results.

 Education provider Apollo Group and Dow component Alcoa Inc, the largest U.S. aluminum producer, round out the start of earnings season after the closing bell.

-London-traded Vodafone shares rose almost 2 percent after its partner in U.S. joint venture Verizon Wireless said it would be "feasible" to buy out the British group.
-U.S.-traded Vodafone stock fell 1.5 percent.
+London-traded Vodafone shares rose almost 3 percent after its partner in U.S. joint venture Verizon Wireless said it would be "feasible" to buy out the British group.
+U.S.-traded Vodafone stock dipped 0.8 percent.

-Sears Holdings shares fell 1.4 percent to $42.31 a day after the company said its chief executive will step down for family health reasons.
+Sears Holdings shares rose 2.5 percent to $44 in premarket trading a day after the company said its chief executive will step down for family health reasons.
 The U.S. retailer also reported a 1.8 percent decline in quarter-to-date sales at stores open at least a year.

-GameStop shares fell 7.1 percent to $23 after it reported sales for the holiday season and cut its guidance.
+GameStop shares fell 8.1 percent to $22.75 before the open after it reported sales for the holiday season and cut its guidance.